mschmdb/Paykit/README.md

-# SvelteKit Payload CMS Frontend
+# PAYKIT - SvelteKit Payload CMS Frontend

 This repository contains a SvelteKit application that serves as a frontend for Payload CMS v3.
 It provides dynamic site routes and a blog, creating a flexible and powerful web application.

+> [!IMPORTANT]
+> Still work in progress, but if you know how to set up payload & how to do some changes in Svelte you should be good.

 ## Features